roadiz/AbstractApiTheme/README.md

 with the right *status code* (40x or 50x).
 Make sure to catch and read your response data from your frontend framework when your request fails to know more about errors.

+### Using Etags

+Every NodeSources based response will contain a `ETag` header calculated on API response content checksum.

+You can setup your API consumer to send a `If-None-Match` header containing the latest ETag found.
+API will return an empty **304 Not Modified** response if content has not changed, or the whole response if it changed with a new *ETag* header.